Cardiac tamponade: Differential diagnosis

 Initial diagnosis of cardiac tamponade can be challenging, as there is a broad differential diagnosis.
 The differential includes possible diagnoses based on symptoms, time course, mechanism of injury, patient history.
-Rapid onset cardiac tamponade may also appear similar to pleural effusions, shock, pulmonary embolism, and tension pneumothorax.
+Rapid onset cardiac tamponade may also appear similar to pleural effusions, obstructive shock, shock, pulmonary embolism, and tension pneumothorax.

 If symptoms appeared more gradually, the differential diagnosis includes acute heart failure.

 In a person with trauma presenting with pulseless electrical activity in the absence of hypovolemia and tension pneumothorax, the most likely diagnosis is cardiac tamponade.

 In addition to the diagnostic complications afforded by the wide-ranging differential diagnosis for chest pain, diagnosis can be additionally complicated by the fact that people will often be weak or faint at presentation.
 For instance, a fast rate of breathing and difficulty breathing on exertion that progresses to air hunger at rest can be a key diagnostic symptom, but it may not be possible to obtain such information from people who are unconscious or who have convulsions at presentation.